 This will allow it to explore and satisfy its curiosity, keeping it happy and healthy.
-I recommend having a look at this relatively inexpensive rock cave on Amazon, it will provide somewhere to explore and also hide when your crestie needs some alone time.
+I recommend having a look at some tank furniture on Amazon, it will provide somewhere to explore and also hide when your crestie needs some alone time.

 Other more serious could include that they are not receiving enough nutrients, or they could be sick.
 It is always advised to seek the advice of a registered vet.
 If you would like to read our ultimate guide to crested gecko diet and feeding have a look at this article.